SIDIKTEYE1/alx-zero_day/0x03-git/README.md

-On my way to becoming a programmer.git
+On my way to becoming a programmer.
+And it will be 12 months time In Sha Allah.